General Tso’s Chicken

 General Tso’s Chicken – crispy and tender chicken coated in a sticky tangy sauce, totally addictive!
 This homemade General Tso Chicken takes about 20 minutes and is so much better than ordering Chinese takeout!
 Plus video tutorial!

-General Tso’s Chicken goes by many names, and in Chinese it’s 左宗棠鸡 (Zuo Zong Tang Chicken).
-It first appeared in New York in the 1970s and has been a popular Chinese-American dish ever since, being named after the Qing dynasty statesman and military leader Zuo.
+General Tso’s Chicken goes by many names, and in Chinese it’s 左宗棠鸡 (Zuo Zong Tang Chicken), apparently named after a military leader named Zuo from the Qing dynasty.

 It first appeared in New York in the 1970s and has since become the most popular takeout in America according to NBC.
 However, many restaurant versions deep fry the chicken and use food coloring in the sauce.
 Homemade General Tso chicken is definitely fresher and healthier, and still just as tasty!